What is a Restaurant Chart of Accounts?

-A restaurant chart of accounts is a structured financial statement, consisting of categorized revenue and expenses.
-By convention, the chart of accounts is broken up into sections for (at a minimum) operating revenue, assets, liabilities, operating expenses, and equity, with additional categories that vary by a business’s unique needs.
+A restaurant chart of accounts (COA) is a structured financial statement, consisting of categorized revenue and expenses.
+By convention, a chart of accounts for restaurants is broken up into sections for (at a minimum) operating revenue, assets, liabilities, operating expenses, and equity, with additional categories that vary by a business’s unique needs.

 An example of various accounts you would need to include within your restaurant chart of accounts takes this general shape: